"What Do You Do?": An Explainer

 "Why Not Just Get a Job?"

 The honest answer is structural.
-The work required for regenerative transformation does not fit neatly inside existing institutional containers.
-Many institutions remain optimized for incremental improvement within the current paradigm.
+The work required for regenerative transformation does not fit neatly inside existing institutional containers, since most remain optimized for incremental improvement within the current paradigm.

 Operating as a radical free agent is a deliberate response to that constraint.

-We are entering a period of accelerating disruption and uncertainty.
+We are entering a period of accelerating disruption.
 If alternative, life-aligned systems are not cultivated in advance, collapse leaves a vacuum easily filled by more extractive or authoritarian forms.
 Proactive co-creation of regenerative structures provides something to reach for when existing arrangements falter.

 Only a minority have the privilege to focus on this transition full time, and where that privilege exists, responsibility follows.
-My choice reflects an assessment of my own privilege and unique situational leverage.
-Given my skills and positioning, dedicating energy to systemic transition offers greater long-term value than contributing incrementally to business as usual.
+My choice reflects an assessment of my own positioning and the leverage it affords.
+Dedicating energy to systemic transition generates greater long-term value than contributing incrementally to business as usual.

 I do not claim singular importance.
 This transition requires millions of people across roles and contexts.
 My contribution involves catalyzing alternative architectures and weaving coherence across domain, scale, context, and time horizon, while protecting the freedom necessary to move where the system most needs reinforcement.